Speciesism: Early perspectives on animal sensation and kinship

 Buffon, a French naturalist, writing in Histoire Naturelle in 1753, questioned whether it could be doubted that animals "whose organization is similar to ours, must experience similar sensations", and that "those sensations must be proportioned to the activity and perfection of their senses".
-Despite these assertions, he also maintained that there exists a gap between humans and other animals.
+Despite this, he also maintained that there was a gap between humans and other animals.

 In the poem "Poème sur le désastre de Lisbonne", Voltaire described a kinship between sentient beings, humans and animals alike, writing: "All sentient things, born by the same stern law, / Suffer like me, and like me also die."

 Jeremy Bentham

-Jeremy Bentham has been identified as an early Western philosopher to advocate for animals' equal consideration within a comprehensive, secular moral framework.
+Jeremy Bentham has been described as an early Western philosopher to argue for animals' equal consideration within a secular moral framework.
 He argued that species membership is morally irrelevant and that any being capable of suffering has intrinsic value.
 In his 1789 book An Introduction to the Principles of Morals and Legislation, he wrote:

-The day may come, when the rest of the animal creation may acquire those rights which never could have been withheld from them but by the hand of tyranny. … [T]he question is not, Can they reason? nor, Can they talk? but, Can they suffer?
+The day may come, when the rest of the animal creation may acquire those rights which never could have been withheld from them but by the hand of tyranny. ...
+[T]he question is not, Can they reason? nor, Can they talk? but, Can they suffer?

 Bentham also supported animal welfare laws.
 At the same time, he accepted the killing and use of animals, provided that what he regarded as unnecessary cruelty was avoided.

 Lewis Gompertz

-Lewis Gompertz stressed shared human–animal feelings, sensations, needs and physiological characteristics.
+Lewis Gompertz stressed shared human and animal feelings, sensations, needs and physiological characteristics.

-In his 1824 work Moral Inquiries on the Situation of Man and of Brutes, English writer and early animal rights advocate Lewis Gompertz argued for egalitarianism, extending it to nonhuman animals.
-He stated that humans and animals have highly similar feelings and sensations, noting that experiences such as hunger, desire, fear and anger affect both in similar ways.
-Gompertz also pointed to shared physiological characteristics between humans and animals, suggesting a similarity in sensation.
-He criticized human use of animals, drawing attention to what he saw as a disregard for their feelings, needs and desires.
+In his 1824 work Moral Inquiries on the Situation of Man and of Brutes, English writer and early animal rights advocate Lewis Gompertz argued for egalitarianism and extended it to nonhuman animals.
+He stated that humans and animals have similar feelings and sensations, and that experiences such as hunger, desire, fear and anger affect both in similar ways.
+Gompertz also pointed to shared physiological characteristics between humans and animals, which he took to suggest similar capacities for sensation.
+He criticized human use of animals, drawing attention to what he saw as disregard for their feelings, needs and desires.

 Charles Darwin

 English naturalist Charles Darwin, writing in his notebook in 1838, observed that humans tend to regard themselves as masterpieces produced by a deity, but recorded his own view that it was "truer to consider him created from animals".
 In his 1871 book The Descent of Man, Darwin argued:

-There is no fundamental difference between man and the higher mammals in their mental faculties … [t]he difference in mind between man and the higher animals, great as it is, certainly is one of degree and not of kind.
+There is no fundamental difference between man and the higher mammals in their mental faculties ... [t]he difference in mind between man and the higher animals, great as it is, certainly is one of degree and not of kind.
 We have seen that the senses and intuitions, the various emotions and faculties, such as love, memory, attention, curiosity, imitation, reason, etc., of which man boasts, may be found in an incipient, or even sometimes in a well-developed condition, in the lower animals.